 Multitasking makeup products fit into this less-is-more model, too.
 "Rose-Marie Swift's RMS Beauty was the first brand to tackle multi-use with its Lip2Cheek," Singer says.
 "She was pioneering in that, I'd say."
 RMS Beauty still stands out in the space thanks to its glass (read: not plastic!) packaging, but today, there are plenty of other two-in-ones to choose from, including versions from Tata Harper, Alleyoop, and (M)anasi7.

-Swapping out single-use products can make a major impact.
+Step #2: Swap out single-use products to make a major impact.

 The easiest way to lower your environmental impact is to replace your single-use beauty products—things you use once and throw away, like makeup wipes, exfoliating pads, sheets masks, and cotton swabs—with sustainable alternatives.
 Like, you know, a washcloth (the OG makeup wipe).